rameez-na/notebook/README.md

 Project Jupyter.
 In 2015, Jupyter notebook was released as a part of The Big Split™ of the IPython codebase.
-IPython 3 was the last major monolithic release containing both language-agnostic code, such as the *IPython notebook*, and language specific code, such as the *IPython kernel for Python*.
-As computing spans across many languages, Project Jupyter will continue to develop the language-agnostic **Jupyter notebook** in this repo and with the help of the community develop language specific kernels which are found in their own discrete repos.
+IPython 3 was the last major monolithic release containing both language-agnostic code, such as the *IPython notebook*, and language-specific code, such as the *IPython kernel for Python*.
+As computing spans across many languages, Project Jupyter will continue to develop the language-agnostic **Jupyter notebook** in this repo and with the help of the community develop language-specific kernels which are found in their discrete repos.
 [[The Big Split™ announcement](https://blog.jupyter.org/the-big-split-9d7b88a031a7)] [[Jupyter Ascending blog post](https://blog.jupyter.org/jupyter-ascending-1bf5b362d97e)]